Larger valves installed in the more common small valve heads.

 These heads will not make the same hp in the higher RPM's as the 140 heads but will make more torque in the lower RPM's (where most of us run our engines).
 They are exceptional on a stock street engine.
 Carb jetting may require a step or 2 size increase.

-Pricing for these heads, ready to install is $1200.00 pr. plus shipping/handling.
+Pricing for these heads, ready to install is $2450.00 a pair plus shipping/handling.
+Typical UPS charges to ship a pair is $150.00 in the continental US.

 Flow Data: